escBoston/ZicZac/team.md

 My name is Chenghao Feng, major in Computer Science.
 Currently, I'm still learning computer security.
 I'm a quiet person, and I will try to check our project on the security field.

-## Member3's name and your leader role
+## Sandra Zhen, Implementation Leader
-A brief description about yourself
+My name is Sandra and I'm studying computer science.